1. General Information

 Recommendation: It is recommended that a write-in candidate file as early as possible in order to appear on various candidate lists including the write-in candidate list on the specimen ballots.
 Additionally, early filing enables the candidate the option to designate challengers and watcher at the polling place.

 The Certificate of Candidacy may be filed in person.
-If filed in person, the candidate must provide identification (preferably a driver's license or official State ID).
+If filed in person, the candidate must provide identification.

 2. Deadline – Thursday, October 31, 2018 by 5:00p.m.